spdx/spdx-spec/chapters/5-snippet-information.md

 **5.5.1** Purpose: This field contains the license the SPDX file creator has concluded as governing the snippet or alternative values if the governing license cannot be determined.
 The options to populate this field are limited to:

-A valid SPDX License Expression as defined in Appendix IV.
+A valid SPDX License Expression as defined in [Appendix II](appendix-II-SPDX-license-expressions.md).

 `NONE` should be used if there is no licensing information from which to conclude a license for the snippet.